Rainwater Quality Disparities Across Malaysian Peninsula Sites

 Each stage in the process of collecting rainwater must be properly regulated.
 The bucket’s lid was left open during a downpour to collect water.
 When the rain stopped, the lid was quickly closed to ensure the water’s purity and avoid contamination by preventing any dirt or ants from falling into it.

-This study investigates untreated rainwater quality for NH3-N, BOD5, COD, DO, TDS, pH, and turbidity parameters to differentiate rainwater quality.
+This study investigates untreated rainwater quality for NH3-N, BOD, COD, DO, TDS, pH, and turbidity parameters to differentiate rainwater quality.
 Based on the observation, at the beginning the collection of rain was very little in amount however, due to the ongoing heavy rainfall, a significant amount rainwater was collected.
 The rainwater collected from different locations has pollutants from animal waste, birds, and dust particles.
 Chemical pollutants from emissions yielded by the combustion process of fuel from automobiles and industries.
 Microbiological contaminants come from viruses and bacteria found in the air, as shown in Figures 4(a) and 4(b).

 The collected rainwater data for and the WHO standard and National Water Quality Standards for Malaysia for raw water quality are presented in the Tables 2 and 3, respectively.